h8d13/FFN---FreeBSD-For-Noobs/README.md

 `pkg install -y kde5 xorg`

+Litthe trick, if you want KDE without all the pre-installed apps: use plasma5-plasma instead.

 Then go to the user and run `startx`

 Okay lesson 1.
 Always create a user when prompted.
 Even if that no button is tempting.